Running a DC layout¶

 - All Wifi and connected throttles will operate the same for DC and DCC

-- Momentum can be defined for acceleration and braking.
+- Momentum can be defined for acceleration and braking

-- Multiple DC blocks can be independently controlled and reconfigured to allow crossing between blocks and polarity reversal.
+- Multiple DC blocks can be independently controlled and reconfigured to allow crossing between blocks and polarity reversal

-- EXRAIL automation can be used to run trains, create routes, switch block relays, control signals, manage reversing loops etcetera.
+- EXRAIL automation can be used to run trains, create routes, switch block relays, control signals, manage reversing loops etcetera

 Basic funtionality¶

 The throttles or EXRAIL are unaware that they are driving a DC track and so any DCC Throttle such as Engine Driver that can talk to DCC-EX will work for DC.
+In effect, in DC mode, the throttle drives the track compared with DCC mode where the throttle drives the loco.

 Although the CSB-1 can be switched to DC operation by commands from the throttle (Engine Driver has a Track Manager panel to help do this) it is generally easier, for a fully DC layout, to configure it so that it starts up in the desired mode.